-- (1) The connection's round-trip time, R, is a constant and doesn't change with the queuing delay at the bottleneck.
+- The connection's round-trip time, R, is a constant and doesn't change with the queuing delay at the bottleneck.
 In reality, the round-trip time is the sum of the propagation delay and queuing delay.
-This assumption has related implications; First, the queue size behaves as a parabolic integrator rather than linear or sub-linear [13].
+This assumption has two related implications; First, the queue size behaves as a parabolic integrator rather than linear or sub-linear [16].
 Second, the rule-of-thumb of the buffer size being the bandwidth-delay product of the network would not prevent buffer draining as shown in Figure 1. - (2) The effect of self-clocking is not pronounced between time slots, so the TCP connection receives its feedback over a specific slot and not across multiple slots, for the same window of packets sent.

-As we argued before, these assumptions will not typically hold in practice, however, they tend to give a tractable model to work with.
-Notice that the first assumption makes our bounds close to the upper ones, since an increase in the round-trip time (as a result of an attack) would degrade the performance of TCP.
+As we argued before, these assumptions will not typically hold in practice, however, they tend to give a tractable model to work with for close to worst-case analysis.